williamslab/admix-simu/README.md

 --------

 Eigenstrat format SNP file that specifies the genetic map to be used for sampling recombination events.
-The insert-map.pl script can be used to add a genetic map to a correctly formatted SNP file.
+The insert-map.pl script (available in the HAPI-PUR github repository) can be used to add a genetic map to a correctly formatted SNP file.

 ------------------------------------------------------